symbol/symbol-docs/source/api.rst

 **unconfirmedAdded/{address}**

-The unconfirmedAdded channel notifies when a transaction related to an address gets the unconfirmed state, waiting to be included in a block.
+The ``unconfirmedAdded`` channel notifies subscribed clients when a transaction related to the given address enters the unconfirmed state, waiting to be included in a block.
-The messages returned contain information about unconfirmed transactions.
+Each returned message contains information about an unconfirmed transaction.

-Possible scenarios when this channel notifies are: the transaction is announced to the network via ``PUT /transaction`` HTTP endpoint or an AggregateBondedTransaction has all required cosigners and change its state from partial to unconfirmed.
+Possible scenarios when this message is received are: the transaction is announced to the network via the ``PUT /transaction`` HTTP endpoint or an :ref:`AggregateBondedTransaction <aggregate-bonded>` has all required cosigners and changes its state from partial to unconfirmed.

 *Request body*